Monday, July 22, 2019

 Our bird doggers asked Governor Hickenlooper if he would participate in a climate debate.

 Friday, March 8, 2019

 Hickenlooper says climate change is a serious issue but the crisis isn’t prioritized in his campaign.
 He deflects to his top priority: bringing people together.

 In response to a question by Karl Knock, Hickenlooper insisted that “fracking doesn’t cause earthquakes.”
 That’s pretty disappointing, and if you listen to the rest of his response, it feels disingenuous.

 One comment we didn’t capture was when Hickenlooper said he drank fracked water because, after an oil executive drank it, and he didn’t want to offend the guy by not drinking it himself.
 For real.

 Sunday, January 27, 2019

-Kathy Byrnes, Sarah Spain, and Ed Fallon talk with Governor John W. Hickenlooper about fracking, climate change, and eminent domain.
-Thanks to Rick Smith for asking about the Governor’s climate plan.
+Kathy Byrnes, Sarah Spain, and Ed Fallon talked with Hickenlooper about fracking, climate change, and eminent domain, and Rick Smith asked specifically about the Governor’s climate plan.